 There are three clear phases in the development of the EV charging industry.
 This development framework helps to understand where we are coming from, where we are now, and what is the direction we headed towards.

-In the second phase the EV sales started to grow faster, and Mode 3 enabled smart charging infrastructure being deployed, and there is an emphasis on public charging points.
+In the second phase, EV sales started to grow faster, and Mode 3 enabled smart charging infrastructure to be deployed, and there is an emphasis on public charging points.
 Currently most geographic areas in Europe and in the US are in this phase.
 Smart charging enables digital services with more complex payment schemes, balancing of charging loads, and flexible access management features.
 EV charging operators have emerged in this phase to provide these features, and they have taken a high control over the ecosystem.

 Phase 3: Bidirectional charging